-This quick and easy recipe for sunflower seed cheesy spaghetti uses courgette (zucchini) to make courgetti.
+This quick and easy recipe for sunflower seed cheesy spaghetti uses courgette (zucchini) to make courgetti or zucchini noodles.
 The creamy seed-based sauce makes a filling low-carb and dairy-free meal.
 Suitable for raw vegan, gluten-free, nut-free and paleo diets.

 - 1 cup / 140g Sunflower seeds